Intercountry Adoption

 In addition to qualifying as a Convention adoptee under U.S. immigration law, the child must also meet the following requirements imposed by Vietnam:

 • Relinquishment: For a child to be eligible for adoption, the birth parent(s) or guardian(s) must give their voluntary written consent to the emigration and adoption of the child to the provincial Department of Justice that has jurisdiction.
-The consent must be given no earlier than 15 days after the child’s birth.
-Birth parent(s) or guardians have 30 days from the date their consent was given to retract it before the child can be determined eligible for intercountry adoption.
+They must consent no earlier than 15 days after the child’s birth.
+Birth parent(s) or guardians have 30 days from the date of their consent to retract it before the child can be determined eligible for intercountry adoption.

-• Sibling Adoptions: In most circumstances, Vietnam prioritizes siblings to stay together in adoption.
-Prospective adoptive parents who apply to adopt siblings pay only 50 percent of Vietnam’s adoption application fee for each additional child.
+• Sibling Adoptions: In most circumstances, Vietnam prioritizes keeping siblings together in adoption.
+PAPs who apply to adopt siblings pay only 50 percent of Vietnam’s adoption application fee for each additional child.

 How to Adopt